6 is a composite number, because it can be composed of other numbers besides 1.

 A famous problem in mathematics is the twin prime conjecture.
 It states that there are infinitely many pairs of primes that differ only by 2.
 For example, 5 and 7, 17 and 19, 41 and 43.
 The conjecture has never been proved.

 3, 5, 7 is the only such triple.
 Because in every sequence of three odd numbers, at least one of them is a multiple of 3.
-For if the first is a multiple of 3, then the proposition is proved; for example, 21, 23, 25.
+If the first is a multiple of 3, then the proposition is proved; for example, 21, 23, 25.
+21 is not a prime.
 If the first is 1 more than a multiple of 3, then, on adding 2, the next will be a multiple of 3; for example, 25, 27, 29.
 Finally, if the first is 1 less than a multiple of 3, then the next will be 1 more, and the third will be a multiple of 3; for example, 35, 37, 39.
 In the sequence, 3, 5, 7, 3 is the only multiple of 3 that is a prime.

 Next Lesson: